 Civilization might be defined as the reaction of humanity to the purpose and the activities of a particular world period and its type of thinking.
 In each age, some idea functions and expresses itself in both racial and national idealisms.
-Its basic trend down the centuries has produced our modern world and this has been strictly materialistic.
-The aim has been physical comfort; science and the arts have been prostituted to the task of giving man a comfortable and if possible a beautiful environment; all the products of nature have been subordinated to giving humanity things —houses, possessions, transportation, [page 66] radios, telephones, automobiles, food of every kind, trinkets and jewels.
-The aim of education, generally speaking, has been to equip the child to compete with his fellow citizens in “making a living”, in accumulating possessions and in being as comfortable and successful as possible.
+Its basic trend down the centuries has produced our modern world and this has been materialistic.
+The aim has been physical comfort; science and the arts have been prostituted to the task of giving man a comfortable and if possible a beautiful [Page 37] environment; all the products of nature have been subordinated to giving humanity things.
+The aim of education, generally speaking, has been to equip the child to compete with his fellow citizens in "making a living", in accumulating possessions and in being as comfortable and successful as possible.

 This education has also been primarily competitive, nationalistic and, therefore, separative.
 It has trained the child to regard the material values as of major importance, to believe that his particular nation is also of major importance and that every other nation is secondary; it has fed pride and fostered the belief that he, his group and his nation are infinitely superior to other people and peoples.
 He is taught consequently to be a one-sided person with his world values wrongly adjusted and his attitudes to life distinguished by bias and prejudice.
 The rudiments of the arts are taught him in order to enable him to function with the needed efficiency in a competitive setting and in his particular vocational environment.
 Reading, writing and elementary arithmetic are regarded as minimum requirements, plus some knowledge of historical and geographical events.
 Some of the literature of the world is also brought to his attention.
 The general level of civilized information is relatively high, but it is biased and influenced by religious and national prejudices which are instilled into the child from his earliest years, but which are not innate.
 World citizenship is not emphasized; his responsibility to his fellowmen is systematically ignored; his memory is developed through the impartation of uncorrelated facts—most of them unrelated to daily living.